learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/WebSockets/Web-Sockets.md

 - **Real-time Data Flow:** The open communication channel enables real-time data exchange.
 This is particularly beneficial for applications requiring immediate updates, such as online gaming, live sports updates, and financial trading platforms.
 - **Efficient Resource Utilization:** Operating over a single, persistent connection, WebSockets make more efficient use of server and network resources compared to the HTTP model, which opens and closes connections for each request/response pair.

+Reduced latency and real-time data flow are critical in several scenarios like online gaming, live auction bidding, financial trading platforms.

 ## Advantages and Disadvantages

 ### Advantages